Acne is a very common skin condition characterised by comedones (blackheads and whiteheads) and pus-filled spots (pustules).

 We aim our dermatology treatment of acne at prevention of new spots and reduction in the risk of scarring.

-We suggest you use make-up products that are oil-free or water-based.
-Choose products that are ‘non-comedogenic’ products will prevent blackheads and blocking your skin pores.
+We suggest you use make-up products that are oil-free or water based, these ‘non-comedogenic’ products will prevent blackheads and blocking your skin pores.

 Cleanse your skin and remove makeup with a mild soap or a gentle cleanser and water, or an oil-free soap substitute.
 Scrubbing too hard can irritate the skin and make your acne worse.